 Another inspiring ethnographic museum in India is located in Pune.
 The Kelkar Museum in Pune showcases antiquities and artifacts from various parts of India.
 It even has the reconstructed and restored part of the famous Mastani Mahal.
 The entire collection is that of Raja Kelkar and is totally worth a visit.
 Take a virtual tour here.

-The Heritage village museum is not just about antiquities.
+The Heritage village museum is a classic case of sustainable tourism that preserves and protects heritage.
+It is not just about antiquities.
 It includes actual houses transplanted from their original location to a 7-acre plot in Manipal.
 These traditional homes come from different parts of Karnataka and also, belong to different eras.
 They have been collected and curated by the same individual who I have introduced earlier – Vijayanath Shenoy.
 It is his story and his dedication to preserving traditions that make the Hasta Shilpa heritage village one of the top places to visit in Manipal.

 So get ready to feel the same frenzy that Your Truly felt here and enjoy the gorgeous Hasta Shilpa heritage village in Manipal.